The Four Preps: History

 The four original members were students at Hollywood High School and were signed to a recording contract by Capitol Records, after one of Capitol's executives saw them at a talent show at that school in 1956.
-They had a minor chart hit that year with "Dreamy Eyes" and between 1956 and 1964 reached the Billboard pop charts with 13 different songs.
+They had a minor chart hit that year with "Dreamy Eyes".
+Between 1956 and 1964, the Preps reached the Billboard pop charts with 13 different songs.
 In 1957 they appeared with Lindsay Crosby, Bing Crosby's son, in the television special The Edsel Show.

 Their biggest hit was "26 Miles (Santa Catalina)," which was written by Belland and Larson in 1957 and reached number two early the following year.
 The record sold over one million copies, earning a gold disc.
 Around this time, Ricky Nelson appeared with them at a Hamilton High School lunch hour assembly singing "Blue Moon of Kentucky".

 Belland and Larson also wrote "Big Man", which reached number three in 1958.
 In the United Kingdom, it peaked at number two on the UK Singles Chart, thus becoming the group's biggest hit there.
 The pair also composed new lyrics for the older tune "Down by the Station", which peaked at number 13 in 1960.
 Cobb wrote a handful of songs for the group, though not any of their chart hits; Cobb later became a noted writer and/or producer of hit material for other artists, especially The Standells' "Dirty Water", Brenda Holloway's "Every Little Bit Hurts" and Gloria Jones' "Tainted Love," later recorded by Soft Cell.
-Many Four Preps records were arranged by their high school friend and piano accompanist Lincoln Mayorga.
+Many Four Preps records were arranged by their high school friend and collaborative pianist Lincoln Mayorga.

 In 1959, the group appeared as themselves in the film Gidget.
 For a short period, Don Clarke replaced Ingram while the latter finished college at UCLA, but he rejoined the group in 1960.

 The group was known for its family-friendly comedic humor in live performances.
 In 1960, they recorded a parody single, "More Money for You and Me," which included single parody verses of several popular songs by The Fleetwoods, The Hollywood Argyles, The Platters, The Four Freshmen, The Kingston Trio and Dion and the Belmonts.
 The title parody, sung to the tune of "Tom Dooley," went like this: